Neutrino-Deuteron Reactions at Solar Neutrino Energies in Pionless Effective Field Theory with Dibaryon Fields: Numerical results

 Table~\ref{tab:total} shows the total cross sections in units of $10^{-42}$~cm$^2$.
 For the $np$ and $pp$ final states, results with $l_{1A}=0.50$ are presented, and the results for the $nn$ state are with $l_{1A}=0.33$.
-General trend is monotonic increase with energy, and the rate is larger in charged-current processes than the neutral ones.
-For a better overall view, results in Tab.~\ref{tab:total} are plotted in Fig.~\ref{fig2}.
+The general trend is a monotonic increase with energy, and the rate is larger in charged-current processes than in neutral ones.
+For a better overall view, results in Table~\ref{tab:total} are plotted in Fig.~\ref{fig5}.
 As a benchmark for comparison with other theories, we include the result of Ref.~\cite{snpa}, which is labeled SNPA meaning standard nuclear physics approach.
 In the SNPA, initial- and final-state wave functions are the solutions of Schr\"{o}dinger equations with modern phenomenological $NN$ potentials, and transition operators consist of one-body impulse approximation and two-body meson-exchange currents.
-In our work we use partial wave expansion of the final state up to P-wave, but the SNPA results includes states up to $J=6$.
-Despite the huge differences in the basic formalism of the two theories in one hand, and partial waves in the final state in the other hand, predictions of the two works agree remarkably well.
-Recent EFT works \cite{butler,baroni} show agreement to SNPA within the order of 1\%.
-Refined comparison is in due next order.
+In our work we use partial wave expansion of the final state up to $P$-wave, but the SNPA results include states up to $J=6$.
+Despite the huge differences in the basic formalism of the two theories on one hand, and partial waves in the final state on the other hand, predictions of the two works agree remarkably well.
+Recent EFT works \cite{butler,baroni} show agreement with SNPA within the order of 1\%.
+A refined comparison is in order next.